legacyUT/android/README.md

 ## Build the source

-With the sources downloaded, we need to set up our environment and build the images.
+With the sources downloaded, we need to set up our environment and build the debug images.

+(As of May/2020, release images fail during build)

 ```
 export USE_CCACHE=1